Planting an Herbal Tea Garden that Thrives in Zone 3

 Many mint plants spread by underground runners.
 These can trespass in other parts of the garden and appear as if the mint is invasive.
 The mints can be contained by adding a root barrier to the planting area.
-A root barrier can be something as simple as a well used foot path or as eleborate as a raised bed with sides that extend into the ground 6 to 8 inches.
-In reality the mints are no more invasive that other plants that spread by seed.
-In the zone 3 garden these prolific plants can be a friend.
+A root barrier can be something as simple as a well used footpath or as eleborate as a raised bed with sides that extend into the ground 6 to 8 inches.
+In reality, the mints are no more invasive than other plants that spread by seed.
+In the zone 3 gardens, these prolific plants can be a friend.

 If your perennials get leggy and unattractive, chopped them just above a leaf node and they will branch out and become bushy.
 Chopped leafy stalks can be bundled and dried for tea.
 If you already have enough tea harvested for the season, they can also be chopped and dropped to add fertility to other areas of the garden.

 Annual herbs are plants that must be planted with seed every year.
 In zone 5 many of these herbs will set seed and might even self-sow, spread their own seed around for next year’s herbal tea garden, in zone 3’s shorter season you may not see seed maturing without assistance from you.
 Annual plants that self sow are a boon to the herbal tea garden.